pasdoc/pasdoc/source/packages/README.txt

 in Lazarus and Delphi IDE.

 For Delphi, we provide separate packages for specific Delphi versions.
-The Kylix (discontinued "Delphi for Linux" project from Borland) packages are inside the delphi/kylix3/ subdirectory.

 For Lazarus, we just provide one package for the latest version of Lazarus.
 Lazarus is free and you can always upgrade it, so this simple approach